bimdata/javascript-api-client/docs/IfcApi.md

 <a name="createPropertySetElementRelations"></a>
 # **createPropertySetElementRelations**
-> createPropertySetElementRelations(cloudPk, projectPk, ifcPk, data)
+> createPropertySetElementRelations(projectPk, ifcPk, cloudPk, data)